scylladb/scylladb/docs/dev/wasm.md

 ## Experimental status

-Before the design of WebAssembly integration and ABI is finalized, it's only available in experimental mode.
-User-defined functions are already experimental at the time of this writing, but in order to be ready for backward incompatible changes, the language accepted by CQL is currently named "xwasm".
-Once the ABI is set in stone, it should be changed to "wasm".
+WebAssembly UDFs are still experimental due to insufficient testing.
+If backwards incompatible changes to the ABI are implemented in the future, they should be submitted as new ABI-versions, and use the same LANGUAGE clause ("wasm") in the CQL statements.

 ## ABI versions